network-charles/CKA/Lab 4/README.md

 `kubectl create deployment nginx-deployment --image=nginx:1.25.3` This is revision 1.

-## Confirm that the deployent are up
+## Confirm that the deployment is up

 `kubectl get deployment`